 The idea of a grittier Bond was ahead of its time, but the less said about this movie the better.
 The Bond Girl is awful–one of the all-time worst (which makes Dalton’s goo-goo eyes all the more vexing).
 There are two villains, both inconsequential.
 And the premise is a reworking of For Your Eyes Only minus any of its good qualities.
 At least there’s a henchman who loves banana hammocks.

-This was probably the first Bond movie I ever saw.
-It will always be special for that, but man is it dated and culturally tone deaf.
-Russians get a raw deal throughout the series, but it pales in comparison to what he does to the Japanese here.
+Man is this movie dated and culturally tone deaf.
+Russians get a raw deal throughout the series, but it pales in comparison to what the Japanese get here.
 Especially Japanese women.
-Aki starts out a strong, mysterious agent who wants none of 007’s bullshit, but then she sneaks into his massage session to give him a happy ending (nothing racist about that, right?).
-No one pretends to care when she’s killed off later.
+Aki literally sneaks into 007’s massage to give him a happy ending (nothing racist about that, right?), then no one even pretends to care when she’s killed off.
 Kissy Suzuki fares better but all she’s asked to do is look good in a bikini and run for help (which she does like a champ).
 Let’s not even discuss Bond’s ludicrous Japanese makeup.
 Still, there’s fun to be had.
 Donald Pleasance’s camptastic portrayal of Blofeld is legendary, even if he does overdose on theatricality (he inspired Austin Powers‘ Dr. Evil).
 There’s also a female henchman who tries to kill 007 with a plane after knocking him out with a lipstick bomb, then gets fed to Blofeld’s piranha after failing to eliminate Bond.
 The action scenes are mostly dated, but the finale is a pip.
 All in all, it’s entertaining but uneven and racist.
 It’s hard to enjoy the movie much from a modern perspective.
 Besides, a lot of why it achieved pop culture immortality comes down to the way this movie is so ridiculously easy to parody–which isn’t exactly a mark in its favor.

 Pierce Brosnan’s career as 007 started promisingly, but cracks started showing in his second go-round.
 Tomorrow Never Dies is half of a good movie, but the Brosnan shame spiral had officially begun.
 To be fair, Tomorrow started shooting without a finished script.
 Considering that, it’s probably amazing it isn’t more of a shit show.
 Anthony Hopkins had been hired to play the villain but bailed when he saw the script situation and Jonathan Pryce was brought in.
 The plot attempts to make smart points about the dangers of a 24-hour news cycle and the impact of media in a digital age, but it can’t get out of its own way to say anything coherent.
 Without a decent script everything but the action goes off the rails.
 The movie’s saving grace is that the action scenes are great.
 And for good reason: they got Michelle Yeoh, action star extraordinaire, to be the Bond Girl.
 To this day she is the only Bond Girl who could truly be called 007’s equal.
 It’s just a shame the movie couldn’t have been a better vehicle for her bad-assery.
 And that they paired her with the lame Paris Carver.
 Basically, everything but Michelle Yeoh is a shit show.
 She’s the only mark in this movie’s favor.